straydogstudio/meta_reports/README.md

 ###Colors

 There is currently an incomplete implementation of shared colors.
-You will define your colors by name in the MetaReports::Report class in the COLORS hash constant.
+Define your colors by name in the MetaReports::Color class in the COLORS hash constant.
 If a table row or cell contains a corresponding class name it will have that color in HTML and PDF.
 XLSX support is planned.
 It is also intended to implement a means of specifying cell text color.

 #### Declaring Colors

-Specify colors using the COLORS hash constnat in your MetaReports::Report class.
+Specify colors using the COLORS hash constant in your MetaReports::Report class.
 An example COLORS hash is below:

 ```ruby
 COLORS = {